juliangruber/capture-electron/README.md

 - `height` Viewport height
 - `wait` Time in `ms` to wait after the `DOMContentLoaded` event
 - `format` File format (`png`, `jpg`, `bmp`)
-- `clip` Cut the image to exact dimensions, removing the fold.

 ## Installation